Skip to main content

 If your child is out of compliance, they will not be allowed to enter school until they meet state requirements or can show proof of initiating a schedule of immunization.

-In accordance with District Policy and Washington State Law, the West Valley School District must make information available on Meningococcal and Human Papillomavirus diseases to parents or guardians of all students entering Grades 6-12.
-Please refer to our resource Library to learn more about these diseases and prevention.
+• In accordance with District Policy and Washington State Law, the West Valley School District must make information available on Meningococcal and Human Papillomavirus diseases to parents or guardians of all students entering Grades 6-12.
+Please refer to those pages for this information here:

 This allows the school to be prepared to help a student if there is an emergency due to his or her medical condition.